-186 Kudrevičius and Others v.
+Kudrevičius and Others v.
 Lithuania, ECtHR, Grand Chamber Judgment of 15 October 2015, para.
 147 (references omitted); see also Rassemblement Jurassien and Unité Jurassienne v.
 Switzerland, EComHR, Decision of 10 October 1979, para.
 3.

-187 Kivenmaa v.
+Kivenmaa v.
 Finland, Human Rights Committee, Views of 9 June 1994, UN Doc.
-CCPR/C/50/D/412/1990, para 9.2.
+CCPR/C/50/D/412/1990, para 9.2

-188 Éva Molnár v.
+^{1888 &}lt;u>Éva Molnár v.
 Hungary, ECtHR, Judgment of 7 October 2008, para.
 37.

-The rationale of a notice procedure is to allow State authorities to facilitate and safeguard the exercise of the right to freedom of peaceful assembly, to protect public safety and order and the rights and freedoms of others, and to meet their obligation to reroute traffic and deploy security when necessary.189 In the words of the IACHR:
+The rationale of a notice procedure is to allow State authorities to facilitate and safeguard the exercise of the right to freedom of peaceful assembly, to protect public safety and order and the rights and freedoms of others, and to meet their obligation to reroute traffic and deploy security when necessary.
+189 In the words of the IACHR:

-The requirement established in some laws that advance notice be given to the authorities before a social protest may be held in public places is compatible with the right of assembly, as long as this requirement has the purpose of informing the authorities and allowing them to take measures to facilitate the exercise of the right without significantly disturbing the normal activities of the rest of the community, or making it possible for the State to take necessary steps to adequately protect those participating in the demonstration.190
+The requirement established in some laws that advance notice be given to the authorities before a social protest may be held in public places is compatible with the right of assembly, as long as this requirement has the purpose of informing the authorities and allowing them to take measures to facilitate the exercise of the right without significantly disturbing the normal activities of the rest of the community, or making it possible for the State to take necessary steps to adequately protect those participating in the demonstration.
+190

-Consistently with this rationale, the UN Special Rapporteur, the OSCE-ODIHR Guidelines on Freedom of Peaceful Assembly and the Study Group on Freedom of Assembly and Association in Africa recommend only requiring notice when a substantial number of participants are expected, or only for certain types of assembly, such as assemblies where disruption is reasonably expected by the organizers.191
+Consistently with this rationale, the UN Special Rapporteur, the OSCE-ODIHR Guidelines on Freedom of Peaceful Assembly and the Guidelines on Freedom of Assembly and Association in Africa recommend only requiring notice when a substantial number of participants are expected, or only for certain types of assembly, such as assemblies where disruption is reasonably expected by the organizers.
+191

 Notification procedures are subject to a proportionality assessment.
-A notification procedure should not be onerous or bureaucratic and the amount of notice requested should not be excessive.192 In Poliakov v.
+A notification procedure should not be onerous or bureaucratic and the amount of notice requested should not be excessive.
+192 In Poliakov v.
 Belarus, for example, the Human Rights Committee criticized a requirement for organizers of assemblies to secure various written commitments from local government departments:

-The Committee observes that the restrictions imposed on the author's freedom of assembly were based on provisions of domestic law and included the burdensome requirements of securing three separate written commitments from three different administrative departments, which might have rendered illusory the author's right to demonstrate.
-The State party has failed, however, to present any arguments as to why those requirements were necessary in the interests of national security or
+The Committee observes that the restrictions imposed on the author's freedom of assembly were based on provisions of domestic law and included the burdensome requirements of securing three separate written commitments from three different

-189 UN Human Rights Council, First Thematic Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
+UN Human Rights Council, First Thematic Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
 A/HRC/20/27, 21 May 2012, paras.
 26-28.

 190 IACHR, Second Report on the Situation of Human Rights Defenders in the Americas, OEA/Ser.L/V/II, Doc.
 66, 31 December 2011, para.
-137. In a similar vein, see AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
+137. In a similar vein, see AComHPR, Guidelines on Freedom of Assembly and Association in Africa, para 71-76; AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
 60, para.
 5; OSCE-ODIHR and Venice Commission, Guidelines on Freedom of Peaceful Assembly, 2nd edn, 2010, Guideline 4.1; Kudrevičius and Others v.
 Lithuania, ECtHR, Grand Chamber Judgment of 15 October 2015, para.
 147.

-191 OSCE-ODIHR and Venice Commission, Guidelines on Freedom of Peaceful Assembly, 2nd edn, 2010, Explanatory Notes, para.
+OSCE-ODIHR and Venice Commission, Guidelines on Freedom of Peaceful Assembly, 2nd edn, 2010, Explanatory Notes, para.
 115; UN Human Rights Council, UN Human Rights Council, Second Thematic Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
 A/HRC/23/39, 24 April 2013, para.
 28; AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
 62, para.
-9.
+9. AComHPR, Guidelines on Freedom of Association in Africa, para 71-76.